Britney (album): Release and promotion

 On January 28, 2001, Spears performed at Super Bowl XXXV.
 Shortly after, she appeared on Total Request Live to premiere new material from Britney.
 On September 6, Spears premiered "I'm a Slave 4 U" at the 2001 MTV Video Music Awards; the performance was criticized for her use of a yellow python as a stage prop.
 Four days later, she performed "I'm a Slave 4 U" on The Rosie O'Donnell Show.
 Spears was scheduled to perform and hold a press conference in Australia on September 13; however, she cancelled the event in light of the September 11 attacks two days prior, saying that holding the conference would have been inappropriate.
 The following month, Spears performed at The Tonight Show with Jay Leno.

 Britney was first released in Japan on October 31, being released in the United States on November 6, by Jive Records.
 An accompanying video album, titled Britney: The Videos, was released two weeks later.
 It included a selection of her earlier music videos, behind-the-scenes footage, commercials, and notable live performances.
 The video peaked atop the US Top Music Videos on December 8.

-Spears had already begun her Dream Within a Dream Tour in Columbus, Ohio five days before Britney was released in the US; the tour ended on July 28, 2002 in Mexico City.
+Spears had already begun her Dream Within a Dream Tour in Columbus, Ohio five days before Britney was released in the US; the tour ended on July 28, 2002, in Mexico City.
 Shortly after it began, she performed in her first HBO concert special from the MGM Grand Garden Arena in Las Vegas; Cher was supposed to join Spears onstage for the song "The Beat Goes On", which Spears covered on ...Baby One More Time, but was unable to do so due to scheduling conflicts.

 On December 4, 2001, Spears performed at the 2001 Billboard Music Awards in Las Vegas.
 On January 9, 2002, she performed "I'm Not a Girl, Not Yet a Woman" at the 2002 American Music Awards.
 Later that month, Spears gave interviews to The Frank Skinner Show in the United Kingdom and The Saturday Show in Australia.
-Crossroads premiered in February, allowing Spears to simultaneously promote both the film and her album.
-On February 2, she was featured as both the host and performer on Saturday Night Live.
+The feature film Crossroads, which starred Spears, premiered in February, allowing Spears to simultaneously promote both the film and her album.
+Several tracks from the album were featured in the film, and Britney was cross-promoted as the film's soundtrack.
+On February 2, Spears was featured as both the host and performer on Saturday Night Live.
 A week later, she performed "I'm Not a Girl, Not Yet a Woman" at the NBA All-Star Game and The Tonight Show with Jay Leno.
 Spears also appeared on Live with Regis and Kelly, The View, and the 44th Annual Grammy Awards, as well as the German talk show Wetten, dass..?.